kurzickkrozz/ScriptLib/README.md

 - README.md
   - This file that you're reading right now
 - Show-MetaData.ps1
-  - Pulls ALL metadata from a single file of your choosing (directory version coming soon)
+  - Pulls ALL metadata from a single file of your choosing (directory version coming soon!)
 - Win10_Activator.bat
   - Activates Win10/11 with Generic Volume License Key (GVLK) against KMS Servers (Useful for VM's that need activation)
 - Win11_Menu_Revert.ps1